Griswolds in Paris

 National Lampoon in Paris: a scene in a hotel

-The Griswalds familia make their way back to the streets of Paris committed to a pursuit of getting inspired by French culture and culinary art.
-The cliche on the French-born arrogance and scant regards towards the US citizens now take new features.
-Clark, Helen, Rusty, and Audrey locate themselves within a street cafe with a panorama over one and only Eiffel Tower.
-The busy crossing on the threshold of VIII and XVI districts of Paris, with hand on heart, is hard to be appreciated as cozy and relaxed.
-The neighboring ‘Alma-Marceau metro station’ was named after the nearby Pont de I’Alma bridge and Avenue Marceau.
-The bridge is sadly remembered due to a tragic casualty of the British princess Diana within a tunnel beneath.
-With all that, the location indeed grants a magnificent panorama over Eiffel tower, 800 meters away.
-The none too polite attitude of the French waiter is in some way twice ironic, as the area includes Avenue de New York and Avenue du President Wilson.
+The Griswalds familia makes their way back to the streets of Paris, committed to a pursuit of getting inspired by French culture and culinary art.
+The cliche of French-born arrogance and scant regard towards US citizens now has new features.
+Clark, Helen, Rusty, and Audrey locate themselves within a street cafe with a panorama over the one and only Eiffel Tower.
+The busy crossing on the threshold of the VIII and XVI districts of Paris, with hand on heart, is hard to appreciate as cozy and relaxed.
+The neighboring ‘Alma-Marceau metro station’ was named after the nearby Pont de l’Alma bridge and Avenue Marceau.
+The bridge is sadly remembered due to the tragic casualty of the British princess Diana within a tunnel beneath.
+With all that, the location indeed grants a magnificent panorama over the Eiffel Tower, 800 meters away.
+The none-too-polite attitude of the French waiter is in some way twice ironic, as the area includes Avenue de New York and Avenue du President Wilson.

 National Lampoon in Paris: scene in restaurant